argshook/zettelkasten/about.md

 * keep private and public notes separately
 * actions of publishing always felt cumbersome

-These few points made be hesitant to share my content until now!
+These few points were enough to prevent me from sharing.

-What i wanted for a while is to have ability to just hit save and have the note published.
+What i wanted is to have ability to simply hit <kbd>save</kbd> and have the note published.
 No other actions at all, just write something down, hit save and it's available online.

 This is what this page is about - it's my collection of notes.
 They're mostly not well edited, sometimes weirdly formatted or unfinished.